notiona/notiona.github.io/_posts/2024-05-07-transformer-faq-eng.md

 push in the SOS token, followed by the whole input token to the decoder, to calculate the loss for the whole sequence length.
 Thus, for variable input variable output models, we need the initial SOS token for the decoder, hence the name "shifted right" makes sense.

-> How can we concurrently perform Q, K, V operations if in the decoder we have to wait for the previous prediction as the new input?
+> How can we perform Q, K, V operations in parallel if in the decoder we have to wait for the previous prediction as the new input?
 {: .prompt-info}

 In most transformer explanation materials, there tends to be a focus on inference time, discussing decoder-only